grafana/k6-learn/Modules/III-k6-Intermediate/08-Setting-load-profiles-with-executors.md

 | `maxDuration` | Forcibly stop your test if not finished within this timeframe | `"10m"` |
 | `vus`         | Number of virtual users to run concurrently                   | `1`     |

 In this case, we're looking for each of the `vus` VU(s) to perform your test `iterations` number of times over a time period not to exceed `maxDuration`.
-This is means that test iterations are _fairly_ distributed; no single VU performs more than another.
+This means that test iterations are _fairly_ distributed; no single VU performs more than another.

 [Experiment with _Per VU Iterations_ for yourself!](./08-Setting-load-profiles-with-executors/Per-VU-Iterations-Exercises.md)